Premature burial: Execution

 Among some contemporary indigenous people of Brazil with no or limited contact with the outside world, children with disabilities or other undesirable traits are still customarily buried alive.

-During the Holocaust many victims of mass executions were not shot dead and instead buried alive.
+During the Holocaust many victims of mass executions were not shot dead and instead were buried alive.
 Some people were able to escape the mass graves after the execution was over.

-During Mao Zedong's regime, there are some accounts that premature burials were used in executions.

 Wars

 Premature burial has been used during wars and by mafia organizations.

 Serbian officials are documented to have buried living Bulgarian civilians from Pehčevo (now in the Republic of North Macedonia) during the Balkan Wars.
 During World War II, Japanese soldiers were documented to have buried living Chinese civilians, notably during the Nanking Massacre.
-This method of execution was also used by German leaders against Jews in Ukraine and Belarus during World War II.
+This method of execution was also used by German leaders against Jews, Romani, and Soviet civilians in Ukraine and Belarus during World War II.

 During the Algerian War, French troops used to bury Algerian prisoners or civilians alive.

 During the Vietnam War, live burials by the Viet Cong were documented during the massacre at Huế in 1968.

 During the Gulf War, Iraqi soldiers were knowingly buried alive by American tanks of the First Infantry Division shoveling earth into their trenches.
 Estimates for the number of soldiers killed this way vary: one source puts it at "between 80 and 250", while Colonel Anthony Moreno suggested it may have been thousands.

 In 2014, ISIS buried Yazidi women and children alive in an attempt to annihilate the Yazidi religion.